bigcompute/OpenJoy-1/README.md

 2. Extract ENDF record into a computational friendly format
 3. Cross section reconstruction and linearization in resolved resonance regions for SLBW, MLBW, AA, and RM expression

+Complation requires the library:

+- Protobuffer run time library V2.6.1 or newer

-Special thanks to the encouragement from IAPCM Beijing
+Special thanks to the encouragement and guidance from IAPCM Beijing